ArkadeepChakraborty/ITS_FINAL_YEAR_PROJECT/README.md

 •	For the bankend we use Node.js to create robust APIs to handle user requests and interactions.
 In Database I used MongoDB Cluster for scalable and secure data storage.
 Mongoose for managing data schemas and interactions with the database.
 The aim is to provide a seamless platform for users to register as Students and can get help in their path of learning.

-•	When the assessment result comes to the Python Backend, it calculates the right question’s percentage of the user based on the different level of questions (Ex: Easy, Medium, Hard).
-Then compare it with the Json (JavaScript Object Notation) file’s percentage data and gave the suggestions from that based on the certain criteria.
+•	When the assessment result comes to the Python Backend, it calculates the right question’s percentage of the user based on the different level of questions (Ex: Easy, Medium, Hard) by XGBoost Algorithm.
+Then the algorithm gave me the best suggestions from the CSV file.
 Then the suggestions forwarded to the website again.

 •	Then the coming output suggestions was shown to the user in a proper format to the website.

-We still working on it now.
-Many improvements and Updates need to be done for its betterment.

 Skills: EJS(Embedded Javascript),Css(Cascading Style Sheets),Node JS,Postman API,Django,JSON(JavaScript Object Notation).